ampproject/amp-wp/contributing.md

 1. Bump plugin versions in `package.json` (×1), `package-lock.json` (×1, just do `npm install` first), `composer.json` (×1), and in `amp.php` (×2: the metadata block in the header and also the `AMP__VERSION` constant).
 2. Add changelog entry to readme.
-3. Run `grunt deploy` to to commit the plugin to WordPress.org.
+3. Merge release branch into `master`.
-4. Merge code into `master`.
+4. Run `grunt deploy` to to commit the plugin to WordPress.org.
 5. [Create new release](https://github.com/Automattic/amp-wp/releases/new) on GitHub targeting `master`, with the new plugin version as the tag and release title.
-Publish the release.
+Attaching the `amp.zip` build to the release.
+Publish.